Arches National Park

 Colorado River

-The Colorado River spans seven states and flows through Grand Canyon on its journey from the Continental Divide to Mexico’s Gulf of California.
-This mighty river is a vital water source for 36 million people, and one which AVA is privileged to offer access to from our Moab outpost, conveniently located only 10 minutes from Arches Mountain National Park.
+The Colorado River spans seven states and flows through the Grand Canyon on its journey from the Continental Divide to the Gulf of California.
+This mighty river is a vital water source for 36 million people, and one which AVA is privileged to offer access to from our Moab outpost, conveniently located only 10 minutes from Arches National Park.

 Fisher Towers Rafting

-Fisher Towers rafting offers a scenic, calm stretch of the Colorado River perfect for soaking in the beauty of the Moab desert.
-This section features gentle Class I–II rapids, making it ideal for families, first-time rafters, and anyone looking for a relaxing float.
+Looking for the perfect blend of relaxation and adventure?
+Fisher Towers rafting offers a scenic, calm stretch of the Colorado River highlighting the absolute best of the Moab desert.
+Featuring gentle Class I–II rapids, this section of the river is the ultimate gateway to outdoor adventure—making it ideal for families, first-time rafters, and anyone craving a relaxing float.

 Westwater Canyon Rafting